There is currently no composting in the residence halls. Food waste can be taken to the outdoor compost stations across campus.

 According to the Cleaning Expectations Policies and Procedures, all residents must separate recyclables from trash and clean items before they are placed in recycling receptacles.
 Recycling bins for paper and cardboard, as well as metal, glass, plastic and cartons are available in every building, usually in central locations such as suites, lobbies, and hallways.

 If a recycling receptacle is missing, please submit a Maintenance Request to have it replaced.
-Residents in Broadway, East Campus, Ruggles, Schapiro, and Watt must compost* the appropriate items using the compost bins and adhering to posted compost collection methods.
+When the DSNY composting program is in operation, residents in select buildings can compost the appropriate items using the compost bins and adhering to posted compost collection methods.

 Other Items to Recycle